Calendar of Events

 CWE Calendar of Events

-The following are upcoming events at CWE for 2015.
-All events are FREE and open to the public unless otherwise noted:
+Events at CWE are Free and Open to the Public unless otherwise noted:

 Sixteenth-Century La Española: Glimpses of the First Blacks in the Early Colonial Americas